 Q: Do I have to audition to join the Marching Band?

 A: The short answer is NO!
-If you play a woodwind or brass instrument, Mr. Stevenson may want to hear you play a bit so that you can be placed on the correct part (if you section has split parts, like clarinets or trumpets).
+If you play a woodwind or brass instrument, the director may want to hear you play a bit so that you can be placed on the correct part (if you section has split parts, like clarinets or trumpets).
 If you play a percussion instrument, there is a "placement" audition to determine what instrument you will play.
 Every percussionist will play something - be it in the field or sideline percussion sections - and the percussion staff works very hard to place students on instruments which will give the overall group the best chance at success.
-Students interested in joining the color guard must successfully complete several spring clinics to take part and may have a “placement” audition to determine which equipment and routines each student will perform with.
+Students interested in joining the color guard may have a “placement” audition to determine which equipment and routines are most appropriate.

 Q: I am interested in taking part in other activities and am worried about conflicts; can I still be in the Marching Band?

 A: The Marching Band after-school practice schedule makes it challenging for students participating in a fall sport (cross country, football, etc.) to be a performing member.
-If you play a fall sport, or are torn between joining the band or a sport team, please email Mr. Stevenson and let’s talk about it.
+If you play a fall sport, or are torn between joining the band or a sport team, please contact the director and let’s talk about it.

 Q: I feel like I can barely play my instrument while sitting down...how in the world am I supposed to do that marching band stuff?

 A: By being brave and believing in yourself, you will achieve whatever it is that you set out to do.
 You’ll be amazed at what kind of person is inside of you!
 Our staff will help you reach and exceed your goals.